 Disclaimer: Aziderm is a Schedule H Drug (prescription product) and should be used only after consulting a doctor.
 This review is for informational purposes only.

 Affordable Skincare has always been my forte.
 In other words, you can say that I truly believe you don’t have to buy Paula’s Choice for the chok chok skin.
 That’s when pharmaceutical brands come to play.
 They are truly affordable and available in every chemist shop.
 You can say they are the underrated little gems tucked hidden in India.
 So here we are once again with such a product.
 Read on to know my experience with Aziderm 10 Gel.

-Aziderm 10 Gel is a topical medicine containing azelaic acid as its active ingredient.
+Aziderm Azelaic Acid Gel 10 is a topical medicine containing azelaic acid as its active ingredient.
 The gel is used in the treatment of acne to kill acne-causing bacteria.
-Additionally, it relieves acne-associated symptoms such as lumps, redness, and inflammations.
+Additionally, it relieves acne-associated symptoms such as lumps, redness, and inflammation.

 Azelaic Acid 10% w/w in a gel base.

 How to use Aziderm Azelaic Acid Gel 10?

 I use it after double cleansing, on freshly cleaned damp skin, and follow it with a heavy moisturizer.
 I don’t particularly use any toner in my routine.